Ale888elA/Pi-Hole-VPN-gateway/README.md

 ```bash
 sudo chmod +x install_services.sh
 ```
-and execute the script to install and configure the services:
+and execute the script to install and configure services:
 ```bash
 sudo ./install_services.sh
 ```
-after the script has finished the services installaion you need to reboot the RPI.
+after the script has finished services installaion you need to reboot the RPI.

 ### 8. - Implement a manual diagnosis script for installed services and rules.
 This script, when launched, will check that services you installed are working properly.